Posts Tagged ‘technology’

 DUNE Part 1, The film.
 A No-Spoiler Review

 DUNE, the 2021 film is a true hit and a must-see large screen theater event.
 It drew millions across the globe to the theater.
 I was among those who saw it and loved it.
 I saw it a second time within a week and the film was still breathtaking, and I’ll see it again though probably via my television.
-Rated PG-13, mature teens will appreciate (and have for decades appreciated) the central character and the woman who will become his lover/mate.
-The are young and they are heroes in their own right.
+Rated PG-13, mature teens will appreciate (and have for decades appreciated) the central character and the woman who will become his lover.
+They are young and they are heroes in their own right.
 I recommend watching as a family and taking on the discussions that are unearthed by the narrative.
 Better yet, read the novel together.
 To read my review of the novel DUNE, click here.
 For my review of the film, please continue.

 In a similar way that Peter Jackson pleased both the non-reading audience and the hyper fan of the LOTR books, it looks like Villeneuve will do the same for the his audience and fans of the novel, DUNE.